4lightyears/ecommerce-app/README.md

 ## Installation

-The project folders are divided into three sections namely:
+The project folders are divided into two sections namely:

 * ecart-frontend
 * ecart-backend
-* docs

 As the name suggests, the respective folders contain the relevant frontend and backend code files.